binguimath/binguimath.github.io/Course_2023_Analysis.md

 ## Course description

-This is a year-long course for students in the Qiuzhen college of Tsinghua University.
+This is a year-long course for first year students in the Qiuzhen College of Tsinghua University.
+This is also my second time teaching this course.
+I plan to teach most of the same topics as last year, with some minor adaptions, rearragements, and (hopefully) improvements.
+So you can check the following lecture notes (in Chinese) to get a general idea about what might be taught in this class.

+I will also type English lecture notes this year.
+See the link below.

 ## Chinese lecture notes taken in the former semesters